EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 ### data-ajax-cart-bind-state

-Add the `data-ajax-cart-bind-state` with a path to a state value as a parameter to a HTML element and Liquid Ajax Cart will keep the text content of the element to be according to the state value.
+Add the `data-ajax-cart-bind-state` attribute to an HTML element with a path to a state value as a parameter and Liquid Ajax Cart will keep the text content of the element in sync with the state value.

 ```liquid
 {% comment %}